OctopusDeploy/docs/docs/api-and-integration/metadata/index.md

 }
 ```

-The variables are setup so you can iterate over the list or you can directly index via the PackageId.
+The variables are setup so you can iterate over the list or you can directly index via the PackageID.
 E.g.

 ```
 #{each package in Octopus.Release.Package}